 Final thoughts on whether or not there is an advantage to filing first for divorce

-Whether or not you choose to file for divorce depends on several specific factors to you and your family.
+Whether or not you choose to file for divorce depends on several specific factors for you and your family.
 I cannot possibly tell you whether or not a divorce is right for you or whether you should hold off in hopes of a reconciliation with your spouse.
 However, I think it boils down to, on a certain level, whether or not you feel like the marriage is salvageable and whether or not you and your spouse are both willing to put in the effort to save the marriage.
 At a certain point, you have to decide whether or not you are willing to put in the work.
 If you get to the stage in your life where you are not willing to put in the work to salvage the marriage, then it is time for a divorce.

-While there is no legal, explicit benefit to filing for divorce, I think we have covered enough topics in this blog post to show that there are certain advantages, but she may derive out of filing before your spouse does.
+While there is no legal, explicit benefit to filing for divorce, I think we have covered enough topics in this blog post to show that there are certain advantages, but she may derive from filing before your spouse does.
 Not the least of which is preparing more fully and with less of a rush for the changes in your life that will be seen as a result of filing.
 There are many benefits to getting your ducks in a row and being organized as you approach the end stages of your marriage.
 Simply knowing that you have to be organized, intentional, and goal-oriented for your divorce is a tremendous advantage that you may have over your spouse.
 Please speak with an attorney about fine-tuning your goals and developing a strategy for accomplishing them.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you learn more about the world of Texas family law as well as about the circumstances facing you and your family in whatever stage of a case you find yourself in.